Mitigating Selection Bias with Node Pruning and Auxiliary Options: Further Experimental Details

 We experiment on three datasets: ARC-Challenge~\citep{clark2018think}, MMLU-Redux~\citep{gema2024we}, and CommonsenseQA~\cite{talmor2019commonsenseqa}.
 We also provide the ground-truth choice ratios in the test dataset in Table~\ref{tbl:lbl_ratio}.

-\paragraph{ARC-Challenge} is a dataset from the AI2 Reasoning Challenge, which contains grade-school level multiple-choice science questions.
+\paragraph{ARC-Challenge} is a dataset from the AI2 Reasoning Challenge containing grade-school level multiple-choice science questions.
 Among the `Challenge' and the `Easy' sets, we use the former set with 1.17K test and 1.12K training questions.
 The training questions are used to extract the average bias vectors.

-\paragraph{MMLU-Redux} is a dataset derived from the original Massive Multitask Language Understanding~(MMLU)~\citep{hendrycksmeasuring} dataset, which comprises multiple-choice questions from 57 different branches of knowledge. \cite{gema2024we} discovered that this original version contains numerous errors, and curated the dataset to have 3,000 manually re-annotated questions across 30 subjects in the original MMLU dataset.
-In the case of MMLU-Redux, there is no training set available.
+\paragraph{MMLU-Redux} is a dataset derived from the original Massive Multitask Language Understanding~(MMLU)~\citep{hendrycksmeasuring} dataset, which comprises multiple-choice questions from 57 different branches of knowledge. \cite{gema2024we} discovered that this original version contains numerous errors and curated the dataset to have 3,000 manually re-annotated questions across 30 subjects in the original MMLU dataset.
+In the case of MMLU-Redux, no training set is available.
 So we utilize the validation set from the original MMLU dataset to pre-compute the average bias vectors.

 \paragraph{CommonsenseQA} is a dataset of multiple-choice questions that require commonsense knowledge to respond.
 The dataset questions are extracted using the knowledge graph, ConceptNet~\citep{speer2017conceptnet}, which consists of 9.74K training and 1.22K validation questions.
 We use the training set to retrieve the average bias vectors and evaluate on the validation set.